jgphilpott/polyplot/docs/notes/README.md

 http://0.0.0.0:8888/?token=<TOKEN>
 ```

-Copy the `<TOKEN>` and paste it into the password field in the browser page.
+Copy the `<TOKEN>` and paste it into the password field in the browser page or copy the entire URL into the address bar.

 # Notebooks